meetp5484/Common-Automation-Framework/README.md

 - Configuring JDK 22 for the Project
 - Download the JAR file from the provided attachment or link
 - If using an IDE like IntelliJ or Eclipse:
--  Right-click on the JAR file → Add as `Library`.
--  If not using a build tool like Maven or Gradle, manually add the JAR to the project’s build path.
+- Create a folder inside the project and add the JAR file to the folder.
 -  Add Dependency to `pom.xml`
 ```
    <dependency>